-You can read about the research that took place in the development of the IDC and IDI.
-There are 2 articles in particular that may be of interest, which discuss these concepts:
+You can read more about the research that took place in the development of the IDC and IDI in these articles:

-The first is Measuring intercultural sensitivity: The intercultural development inventory, which can be found here: https://idiinventory.com/wp-content/uploads/2017/01/IDI-2003-measuring-IJIR.pdf
+- Measuring intercultural sensitivity: The intercultural development inventory

-The second is The Intercultural Development Inventory (IDI): An Approach for Assessing and Building Intercultural Competence which can be found here: https://idiinventory.com/wp-content/uploads/2017/01/IDI-chapter-Moodian-book-2009.pdf (especially, see the footnotes at the end for a discussion about encapsulated marginality)
+- The Intercultural Development Inventory (IDI): An Approach for Assessing and Building Intercultural Competence (especially, see the footnotes at the end for a discussion about encapsulated marginality) (article below)